rmrbytes/sia-cli/README.md

 **Version:** v0.1.0

 Welcome to the **SIA CLI** repository!
-This command-line interface is part of the SIA (Servers for Intelligent Agents) suite, allowing you to easily manage intelligent agents and interact with your SIA server using straightforward commands.
+This command-line interface is part of the SIA server suite, allowing you to easily manage intelligent agents and interact with your SIA server using straightforward commands.

 ## 🚀 **Features**